Katsina-Ala

-Katsina-Ala is a Local Government Area (LGA) of Benue State, Nigeria.
-Its headquarters are in the town of Katsina-Ala where the A344 highway starts.
+Katsina-Ala is a city and local government area (LGA) of Benue State, Nigeria where the A344 highway starts.
 It is also the location of an important archeological site where artifacts of the Nok culture have been found.

 Some major markets in Katsina Ala Local Government Area includes the Tomanyiin (held on Thursdays), The Tor Donga market (held on Mondays), the Gbor Tongov market (held on Fridays), the Abaji market (held on Wednesdays), the Amaafu market (held on Tuesdays) and many other smaller markets.

 Community

 The LGA of Katsina-Ala has an area of 2,402 km2 and a population of 224,718 at the 2006 census.
 The town center is the location of one of the oldest schools in Nigeria, Government College Katsina-Ala, founded in 1914, and has produced many prominent members in Nigerian society.

 The postal code of the area is 980.